 Recent campaigns have also seen cybercriminals mimic legitimate authorities such as HMRC and World Health Organizations through fake emails and websites to compromise targeted accounts, infect devices with malware, and steal confidential information.
 Scams promising to offer advice about financial support, how to access personal protective equipment, how to avoid being infected, and those providing updates about the virus have been the most prevalent in the recent past.
 Research has shown that the click rate of phishing attacks has increased from less than 5 percent to over 40 percent due to hackers’ tricks of provoking users’ fear and curiosity and encouraging them to respond promptly.

 In most cases, hackers start the campaign through social engineering, through the following scenarios with a call for action coming in later stages of the organized cybercrime;

 - Acquisition of fake products such as vaccines, medicines, and masks.

 - Opening accounts in malicious websites

-- Installing malicious android software and applications which create backdoors for hackers to access your device or network.
-The apps help to by-pass the 2-factor authentication mechanism meant to secure your system and accounts.
+- Installing malicious android software and applications which creates backdoors for hackers to access your device or network.
+The apps help to bypass the 2-factor authentication mechanism meant to secure your system and accounts.

 - Malware installation on devices, Windows in most cases.
 Various have been noted during this COVID-19 crisis, such as the infamous Emotet and Ryuk ransomware.